 Dynamic ads will dynamically pull in the headlines for your ad.
 This is great because they will match what customers are searching for on Google so the ads will be extremely targeted and customized.

 All you need to do here is write out your descriptions.
 The descriptions in the image below are what Google recommended that we use.
-If I were publishing this ad, I would make sure to utilize as many of my 90 characters as possible and make these very descriptive and unique.
+We would edit these to ensure they utilized the allotted 90 characters and also add additional details and uniqueness about the business.

 Step 11: Add your extensions.